Capability curve: Wind and solar photovoltaics generators

 Older PV generators were intended for distribution networks.
-Since the current state of these networks does not include the voltage regulation, the inverters in these units were operating at the unity power factor.
-When the PV devices started to appear in the transmission networks, the inverters with reactive power capability appeared on the market.
-Since the power limit of an invertor is based on the maximum total current, the natural shape of the capability curve is similar to a semicircle, and at full capacity the real power always needs to be lowered if the reactive power is to be produced or absorbed.
+Since the current state of these networks does not include voltage regulation, the inverters in these units were operating at unity power factor.
+When the PV devices started to appear in the transmission networks, inverters with reactive power capability appeared on the market.
+Since the power limit of an inverter is based on the maximum total current, the natural shape of the capability curve is similar to a semicircle, and at full capacity the real power always needs to be lowered if the reactive power is to be produced or absorbed.
 Theoretically the PV generators can be used as STATCOMs, although in practice the solar plants are disconnected at night.

 Effects on electricity pricing

 For a synchronous generator operating inside its D-curve, the marginal cost of providing reactive power is close to zero.
 However, once the generator's operating point reaches the corners of the D-curve, increasing the reactive power output will require reduction of the real (active) power.
 Since the electricity markets payments are typically based on real power, the generating company will have a disincentive to provide more reactive power if requested by the independent system operator.
 Therefore the reactive power management (voltage control) is separated into an ancillary service with its own tariffs, like the Reactive Supply and Voltage Control from Generation Sources (GSR) in the US.